PdxCodeGuild/PythonFullStack2/Instructor Checklist.md

 ### Zoom

+You will hold your actual class sessions using Zoom.
+This is the closest we can get to being "in person" without actually being in person.
+Here are some tips for Zoom:

+- Put a password on your meeting for security.
+- Avoid using in-meeting chat for important things.
+It's even more ephemeral and notifications/messages are easy to miss.
+- As the meeting host, you can mute/unmute/kick out/etc people if trouble arises (or if someone just forgets to turn off their mic).
+- Test your webcam and mic settings before you start the meeting, and give yourself extra time the first day.
+- As a Zoom admin account and meeting host, you can change any settings to your liking.
+Remember there are a lot of customizations and available by logging in to [Zoom's website](https://zoom.us/profile).
+- Use screen sharing for lectures.
+Unless there's something on your screen you absolutely need to have on the screen but not seen by students, it's best to share a whole desktop and minimize or move another desktop anything you don't want to broadcast.
+Sharing one app at a time is really clunky.
+- You can also screen share a "whiteboard" that can be drawn on.
+This is great for using just like a real whiteboard.
+It works best if you have a touchscreen or an iPad you can run it on.
+- The whiteboard-style drawing and annotation tools can be used to mark up a screen share live.
+- There is a remote control option.
+I don't recommend using it.
+I don't want students controlling my computer, and I want students to always have to go through the motions of typing code and making changes themselves, even if following instructions.
+- During worktime, use breakout rooms to meet with students individually as you would in a classroom setting.
+Only the host can edit breakout rooms, so you'll have to set themn up and put TAs/students in them.
+It's best to open several (4-6) breakout rooms at one time with manual assigning, that way you can add students to new breakout rooms as necessary.
+Breakout rooms are a bit of a clunky feature in Zoom at the moment and don't always seem to work intuitively, so plan on it being annoying until you've had some practice.
+- Tell students to keep themselves muted by default unless they are talking.
+- On the other hand, make sure students keep their cameras on, except during breaks.
+This is very important for several reasons: it counts as "in-person" attendance, it discourages students slacking and promotes a professional academic enviroment, it emulates the in person experience and provides familiarity for students, and it promotes class community, cohesiveness, and culture.
+Requiring cameras on is an important step to create a classroom enviroment that emulates "real life" as much as possible.
+- You can schedule reoccuring meetings in Zoom with set start and end dates.

 ### Google Drive

 Staff files and class records should be kept on Google Drive.
 This includes attendance and progress gradesheets.